rajneesh304/obsidian-sync/Java/Multithreading and Concurrency/Multithreading Basics.md

 - When a thread has finished its job, then it exists or terminates normally.
 - **Abnormal termination:** It occurs when some unusual events such as an unhandled exception or segmentation fault.
+---

 ## Java thread implementation
+Multithreading can be achieved using 2 ways:
+1. Extending Threads class
+2. Implementing Runnable interface